mjhollaway/GAM.PELT/README.md

 This a spatiotemporal changepoint method that utilises a generalised additive model (GAM) dependent on the 2D spatial location and the observation time to account for the underlying spatio-temporal process.
 The full likelihood of the GAM is used in conjunction with the Pruned Linear Exact Time (PELT) changepoint search algorithm to detect multiple changepoints across spatial locations in a computationally efficient manner.
 Although the method was conceived to detect changepoints in spatio temporal datasets it can be run using any GAM model structure as input.

-The repository contains 2 folders, **R** which contains all the R scripts to run the GAM-PELT method and **data** which contains the random seeds to replicate the simulation studies and the air quality data used in the application section of the GAM-PELT paper (under review).
+The repository contains 2 folders, **R** which contains all the R scripts to run the GAM-PELT method and **data** which contains the random seeds to replicate the simulation studies and the air quality data used in the application section of the GAM-PELT paper [(Hollaway and Killick 2024)](https://doi.org/10.1007/s11222-024-10478-6).

 # Running GAM-PELT